30 things you need to know about the Paralympic Winter Games

 27. China only has one Paralympic gold medal from their wheelchair curling win in 2018.
 This places them 30th on the overall medals table as they head into their home Paralympics at Beijing 2022.
 They will be hoping home advantage and the support of the crowds leads to more medals in 2022.
-Increased investment in Para sport in China in the lead up to the Games is likely to fuel a quest for more medals.
+Increased investment in Para sport in China in the lead up to the Games will fuel a quest for medals.

-28. PyeongChang 2018 holds the record for tickets sold at a Winter Paralympics with 343,000, more than the previous record of 316,200 sales set at the Sochi 2014.
-In normal times, Beijing 2022 would likely smash this record, but ticket sales have recently been put on hold due to the COVID-19 pandemic.
-However, TV audiences are expected to hit record highs.
+28. PyeongChang 2018 holds the record for tickets sold at a Winter Paralympics with 343,000.
+This was more than the previous record of 316,200 sales set at the Sochi 2014.
+In normal times, Beijing 2022 would likely smash this record, but organisers have put ticket sales on hold due to the COVID-19 pandemic.
+However, we expect record highs in TV audiences.

 29. The Beijing 2022 motto for both Olympic and Paralympic Games is ‘Together for a Shared Future’.